Trump, Iran spar over oil prices ahead of OPEC meeting

 In the United States, gasoline pump prices nationwide have risen to near $3 a gallon during the peak summer travel season, still less than the $4 a gallon during the 2007-2009 Great Recession.
 Gasoline demand has remained strong, rising to an estimated 9.9 million bpd as of last week, according to U.S. Energy Department data.

-Trump sent out his tweet hours after returning to Washington from a summit with North Korean leader Kim Jong Un in Singapore.
-It was not immediately clear what prompted his comment.
+Trump sent his tweet hours after returning to Washington from a summit with North Korean leader Kim Jong Un in Singapore.

+Separately, a bipartisan group of lawmakers in the U.S. House of Representatives was pushing legislation that would subject OPEC to U.S. antitrust law and fight what the group called artificial production controls.

+The measure would have to pass the full House and the U.S. Senate before Trump could sign it into law.
+Past presidents have not supported similar bills when they have been proposed.

-Reporting by Susan Heavey and Doina Chiacu in Washington and Alex Lawler in London; writing by David Gaffen; editing by David Gregorio
+Reporting by Susan Heavey and Doina Chiacu in Washington and Alex Lawler in London; additional reporting by Jessica Resnick-Ault in New York; writing by David Gaffen; editing by David Gregorio